mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 ### What if I can‘t upstream my package or am stuck with an older nixpkgs version?

-Now I haven‘t told my story quit in order.
+Now I haven‘t told my story quite in order.
 I actually first went for another solution, because I needed ghcide to work with my reflex-platform i.e obelisk project.
 Obelisk uses a pinned nixpkgs version _and_ a patched ghc.
 So what I did was putting the overrides I describe above as overrides into my projects